laurakond/Stitch-Art-Guides-pp4/README.md

 - rgba(235, 148, 134, .5) - used for the main button hover border and future events background color in the calendar
 - rgba(78, 126, 124, .5) - used for the success button hover border and calendar styling
 - #daeae9b8 - used for adding gradient over the hero image
+- bg-light Bootstrap class - used for applying background color to Bootstrap cards and other containers where needed to balance out the colors.

 ### Font styles